Order of Taxation

 * Personal allowance is £12,570, so unused personal allowance is £1,570.

 Next, we need to consider the savings and dividend income.
 The SRSB and PSA can be used.
-Therefore £5,000 and £1,000 (basic rate taxpayer) can be set against the savings income which includes the offshore bond gain.
+Therefore £5,000 and £1,000 (basic rate taxpayer) can be set against the savings income which includes the international bond gain.

 ** As the taxable savings income is zero, it is most beneficial to the individual to use the unused personal allowance against the dividend income.

-Individual with the following income: |
+Example 2 : Individual with the following income: |

 ||